SLP Clinical Education at MUSC

 The Community Aid Relief, Education, and Support (CARES) Therapy Clinic is a student-run, pro-bono clinic offering physical, occupational, and speech therapy services to uninsured and underinsured individuals in the Charleston, SC community.
 Under the supervision of licensed speech-language pathologists, students will work with clients on deficits in receptive and expressive language, motor speech, cognitive communication, and swallowing disorders.
 Clients visiting the clinic may have had a stroke, brain injury, hearing loss, developmental delay, a cleft palate, or cerebral palsy.

+Clinical educators serve an essential role in the education of our SLP graduate students!
 You can help prepare future speech-language pathologists and make a difference in our profession.
 The Division of Speech-Language Pathology at MUSC is always looking for new opportunities to provide clinical education for our students.
-We are currently seeking clinical educators for all settings including adult and pediatric medical placements in acute care, inpatient rehabilitation, hospital outpatient centers, skilled nursing facilities, as well as private practices and schools.
+We are currently seeking clinical educators for all settings, including adult and pediatric medical placements in acute care, inpatient rehabilitation, hospital outpatient centers, skilled nursing facilities, home health, early intervention, as well as private practices and schools.